ollita7/kiwi/README.md

 	```

 ## Authorization
- 1. You have to specify on controller what actions need to be authorized.
-To do that you have a decorator @Authorization.
+ 1. On the controller specify what actions need to be authorized, using the `@Authorize` decorator.
- In the sample you can see that we only need authorization to postAction.
-Also yo can put the authorization in the controller so all the actions must me authorized.
+ In the following example we only need to authorize the `post` action.
+You can also put the decorator in the controller if all the actions need to be authorized.

     ```javascript
     import { Get, Post, JsonController, Authorize } from 'kiwi-server';